-Having all of those things in mind lead to the creation of the App Growth package within the Shoutem PRO, where top-notch growth specialist takes care of:
+Having all of those things in mind leads to the creation of the App Growth package within the Shoutem PRO, where top-notch growth specialist takes care of:

-First step is to prepare your mobile app for the app stores by setting needed store metadata to outrank competition.
+The first step is to prepare your mobile app for the app stores by setting needed store metadata to outrank the competition.

 Store metadata for Apple App Store includes: